thrillophilia-logo

 Imperial Household Agency Building and Kitanomaru Park

-The Imperial Household Agency Building is where the administrative functions of the Imperial Family are managed.
+On your 6-day Japan tour, you’ll have the chance to visit the Imperial Household Agency Building, where the administrative functions of the Imperial Family are managed.
 While the building itself is not open to the public, its location within the palace grounds highlights the blend of modern governance with historical tradition.
 Adjacent to the palace is Kitanomaru Park, a public park that houses the Nippon Budokan, and the Science Museum.
 The park is also known for its cherry blossoms in spring and its lush greenery, making it a pleasant area for walking and exploring.

 Tourism Board Alliances